arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 }
 ```

-You'll often also want to include comments alongside small parts of your program indicating what those parts do.
+You'll sometimes want to include comments alongside small parts of your program indicating what those parts do.
+This is usually unnecessary; ideally your code itself is well-written enough to be readable, so commenting the purpose of individual lines is unnecessary.

 ```java
 class MyClass